ShippingEasy/shippingeasy-api-examples/README.md

 If you are looking for a more full featured API for shipping and logistics, we encourage you to look at another Auctane brand, [ShipEngine](https://www.shipengine.com/)

+## API Documentation

-API doc is available here: [ShippingEasy Customer API Doc](https://shippingeasy.readme.io/reference/getting-started)
+API documentation is available here: [ShippingEasy Customer API Doc](https://shippingeasy.readme.io/reference/getting-started)